-The Applied Physics Laboratory (APL) at the University of Washington is seeking Post-doctoral Research Associates with research interests in Oceanography, Polar Science, Remote Sensing, Environmental Acoustics and Ocean Engineering.
+The Applied Physics Laboratory at the University of Washington (APL-UW) is seeking Post-doctoral Research Associates (job class code 0148) with research interests in Oceanography, Polar Science, Remote Sensing, Environmental Acoustics and Ocean Engineering.
+This is a full-time (100% FTE) appointment, with expected terms of two years subject to satisfactory performance and availability of funding.

-APL is a unit of the University of Washington and a University Affiliates Research Center of the Navy.
-Expected terms are two years.
-Positions are not project specific; a specific applicant is expected to define his/her research goals within the broad program areas of the participating APL departments (Air-Sea Interaction & Remote Sensing (AIRS), Acoustics Department (AD), Ocean Engineering (OE), Ocean Physics Department (OPD), Polar Science Center (PSC).
+Positions are not project-specific; a specific applicant is expected to define his/her research goals within the broad program areas of the participating APL departments: Air-Sea Interaction & Remote Sensing (AIRS), Acoustics Department (AD), Ocean Engineering (OE), Ocean Physics Department (OPD), Polar Science Center (PSC).
 Successful applicants must hold a recent (no more than 4-years) PhD or foreign equivalent in order to assume a post-doctoral position.

 A transition to permanent staff following the completion of the post-doc appointment is possible subject to availability of funds and the demonstration of an interest in developing independent research initiatives during the course of the post-doc appointment.
 Opportunities to collaborate with scientists across the UW campus provide access to a broad range of expertise both during the post-doctoral research and as a permanent member of the staff.

-Screening of applicants will begin June 16, 2016 and applications should be received prior to June 13, 2016.
+Screening of applicants will begin June 19, 2017; applications should be received prior to June 16, 2017 to be considered in the screening process.
 Finalists will be contacted in July.
-Travel expenses will be covered to allow finalists to present their recent work in an APL seminar.
+Travel expenses will be covered to allow finalists to present their recent work in an APL seminar in Seattle, WA.

 Applicants are asked to submit electronically:

-(3) A brief research proposal (no more than 5 pages, double-spaced, excluding bibliography and figures) describing research to be pursued during a two-year tenure at the University of Washington,
+- A brief research proposal (no more than 5 pages, double-spaced, excluding bibliography and figures) describing research to be pursued during a two-year tenure at the University of Washington, and

 In addition, a letter of support from a mentor in one of the participating departments (AIRS, AD, OE, OPD, PSC) is strongly encouraged.
 Further information on current research at APL, by department and principal investigator, can be found at: http://www.apl.washington.edu/departments/departments.php